bcarpio/filebeat-formula/README.md

 .. contents::
     :local:

-``hello_world``
+``filebeat``
 -------------

-Installs the apache2 package, manages the index page, and starts the apache2 service.
+Installs the filebeat package, manages the configuration, and the service